jwalanta/whiterabbit/README.md

 ## Weather data

-Weather data is from [Wunderground](https://www.wunderground.com/weather/api/d/docs).
-They have a pretty nice api for current weather conditions and daily forecast.
-The free plan is good for 500 calls per day and 10 calls per minute.
-To make a call every 15 minutes, it's sufficient.
+Weather data is from [National Weather Service](https://www.weather.gov/).
+The forecast and current conditions data for a given lat/lon location can be retrieved in json format (among several others).

 The data is retrieved and stored to a file on disk via cron job.
-Cron jobs look something like this (replace <key> with api key, state and city appropriately)
+Cron jobs look something like this (replace lat and lon data appropriately)
 ```
-# weather data, every 15 minutes
+# weather data, every hour
-*/15 * * * * curl 'http://api.wunderground.com/api/<key>/conditions/q/CA/San_Francisco.json' > /var/cache/conditions.json
-*/15 * * * * curl 'http://api.wunderground.com/api/<key>/forecast/q/CA/San_Francisco.json' > /var/cache/forecast.json
+0 * * * * curl 'https://forecast.weather.gov/MapClick.php?lat=37.7771&lon=-122.4196&unit=0&lg=english&FcstType=json' > /var/cache/forecast.json
 ```

 ## What's in the name?